 In this study, immature mice, with no previous ovulations, were injected with either PBS saline control or a combination of 5 IU of PMSG and hCG to induce superovulation.
-Once an injection of bromodeoxyuridine (BrdU) was given to an animal, cumulative labeling was achieved by placing BrdU into the drinking water of the animals until the time they were killed.
-The animals were injected with BrdU to label either background proliferation or that induced from PMSG and hCG.
-Total basal proliferation was assessed by injecting animals with PBS and BrdU at 0900 h on d 25 of life and continuing to label all dividing cells until the time of death on d 27 for a total of 60 h.
-Abridged basal proliferation was quantified in animals labeled with BrdU at 0900 h on d 27 of life until death for a total of 12 h.
-Total periovulatory proliferation was defined as the mitosis of OSE occurring from 0900 h on d 25 until 2100 h on d 27 for a total of 60 h in animals injected with PMSG and hCG.
-Proliferation measured in PMSG- and hCG-injected animals from 0900 h on d 27 until death is defined as periovulatory proliferation and depicts cell division for 12 h from the time of the hCG injection until the animals were killed.
-These labels apply to both NLM and Smad2DN animals.
-Images were obtained around the perimeter of at least one section per animal using a $\times 20$ objective, and the ovarian surface was reconstructed using Adobe Photoshop 7.0 (Adobe Systems, San Jose, CA).
+Once an injection of bromodeoxyuridine (BrdU) was given to an animal, cumulative labeling was achieved by placing BrdU into the drinking water of the animals until the time of sacrifice.
+The animals were injected with BrdU in order to label either background proliferation or that induced from PMSG and hCG.
+Total basal proliferation was assessed by injecting animals with PBS and BrdU at 0900 hours on day 25 of life and continuing to label all dividing cells until the time of sacrifice on day 27 for a total of 60 hours.
+Abridged basal proliferation was quantified in animals labeled with BrdU at 0900 on day 27 of life until sacrifice for a total of 12 hours.
+Total periovulatory proliferation was defined as the mitosis of OSE occurring from 0900 day 25 until 2100 day 27 for a total of 60 hours in animals injected with PMSG and hCG.
+Proliferation measured in PMSG and hCG injected animals from 0900 day 27 until sacrifice is defined as periovulatory proliferation and depicts cell division for 12 hours from the time of the hCG injection until sacrifice.
+These labels apply to both normal littermates and Smad2DN animals.
+Images were obtained around the perimeter of at least one section per animal using a 20X objective and the ovarian surface was reconstructed using Adobe Photoshop 7.0.
 After reconstruction and printing of the image, two separate investigators, blinded to the conditions, independently counted the total number of cells and the total number of positively stained cells.
-Counts for each investigator were averaged, and then counts for the treatment groups were averaged.
+Counts for each investigator were averaged then counts for the treatment groups were averaged.